-If you’re planning a trip to this part of the Philippines, we offer you this ultimate guide on everything you need to know for the perfect getaway.
+If you’re planning a trip to this part of the Philippines, we offer you this ultimate Batanes travel guide on everything you need to know for the perfect getaway.

 Batanes has started its gradual reopening to tourists, and those who want to visit the northernmost province in the Philippines may do so, provided they meet the requirements and follow the rules set by the local government unit.

 The main entry point in Batanes is Basco Airport, located in the province’s capital.
-Most flights to Basco Airport are from Manila.
+Most Philippine flights booked online to Basco Airport are from Manila.

 Here are the requirements that you need to prepare before going to Batanes:

 Get a vaccination card or vaccination certificate (for fully-vaccinated)

 You need to show proof of your fully vaccinated status, and the Batanes local government unit accepts a valid vaccination card or a vaccination certificate from vaxcert.doh.gov.ph.

 Secure proof of ineligibility for a COVID-19 vaccination (for unvaccinated)